velopaymentsapi/velo-go/docs/PayorV2.md

 `func (o *PayorV2) HasRemoteSystemIds() bool`

 HasRemoteSystemIds returns a boolean if a field has been set.

+### GetUsdTxnValueReportingThreshold

+`func (o *PayorV2) GetUsdTxnValueReportingThreshold() int32`

+GetUsdTxnValueReportingThreshold returns the UsdTxnValueReportingThreshold field if non-nil, zero value otherwise.

+### GetUsdTxnValueReportingThresholdOk

+`func (o *PayorV2) GetUsdTxnValueReportingThresholdOk() (*int32, bool)`

+GetUsdTxnValueReportingThresholdOk returns a tuple with the UsdTxnValueReportingThreshold field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetUsdTxnValueReportingThreshold

+`func (o *PayorV2) SetUsdTxnValueReportingThreshold(v int32)`

+SetUsdTxnValueReportingThreshold sets UsdTxnValueReportingThreshold field to given value.

+### HasUsdTxnValueReportingThreshold

+`func (o *PayorV2) HasUsdTxnValueReportingThreshold() bool`

+HasUsdTxnValueReportingThreshold returns a boolean if a field has been set.

+### GetManagingPayees

+`func (o *PayorV2) GetManagingPayees() bool`

+GetManagingPayees returns the ManagingPayees field if non-nil, zero value otherwise.

+### GetManagingPayeesOk

+`func (o *PayorV2) GetManagingPayeesOk() (*bool, bool)`

+GetManagingPayeesOk returns a tuple with the ManagingPayees field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetManagingPayees

+`func (o *PayorV2) SetManagingPayees(v bool)`

+SetManagingPayees sets ManagingPayees field to given value.

+### HasManagingPayees

+`func (o *PayorV2) HasManagingPayees() bool`

+HasManagingPayees returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)